Atlas-Applications/atlas-easydate/README.md

-# atlas-easydate
+# Easy date
-A project to create and manage dates very easy in Java language.
+A project to create and manage dates easily in Java language.